Heltec-Aaron-Lee/heltec0.96OLED/readme.md

 ## Step 2: Install this library
-- 0.96 inch use SSD1306 driver chip(it's include I2C or SPI interface, and internal charge- pump).
-Copy "Adafruit_SSD1306" and "Adafruit_GFX" this two folder into "X:\Documents\Arduino\libraries".
+- Copy "Adafruit_SSD1306" and "Adafruit_GFX" this two folder into "X:\Documents\Arduino\libraries".

 - In order to reduce the pin number, we use a hardware RESET system.
 Before init OLED device, delay more than 10ms is must needed.